Commonwealth citizen: Acquisition and loss

 Commonwealth citizenship is acquired by virtue of being a citizen of a Commonwealth member state or, in the United Kingdom, a country listed in Schedule 3 of the British Nationality Act 1981.
 This list closely follows the composition of the organisation, but is not always the same.
 For example, the Maldives left the Commonwealth in 2016 before rejoining in 2020.
 The country was removed from Schedule 3 in 2017, but legislation was not updated to relist it until 2021.
 Conversely, although Zimbabwe has not been a part of the Commonwealth since 2003, Zimbabwean citizens retain Commonwealth citizenship because the country remains on Schedule 3.

 Most classes of British nationals other than British citizens are also considered Commonwealth citizens.
 British Overseas Territories citizens, British Overseas citizens, British subjects, and British Nationals (Overseas) all have this additional status.
-However, British protected persons and non-citizen nationals of other Commonwealth countries (such as Overseas Citizens of India) are not considered Commonwealth citizens.
+However, British protected persons and non-citizen nationals of other Commonwealth countries (such as Overseas Citizens of India) are not considered Commonwealth citizens, unless they are also citizens of any other Commonwealth country such as Canada or Australia.

 Acquisition and loss of Commonwealth citizenship is tied to the domestic nationality regulations of each member state; there is no separate process for obtaining this status.
 It is automatically lost if an individual is no longer a citizen or qualified national of a member state, or if their country is removed from Schedule 3.